jump-dev/Gurobi.jl/README.md

 #### grbgetkey

-If the instructions call for `grbgetkey`, do:
+If Gurobi's instructions call for `grbgetkey`, do:

 ```julia
 import Pkg